 For example, a blog post entitled 20 Great Dresses to Wear this Christmas is OK, but an even better title would be What Do I Wear to a Formal Christmas Party? is better, because it uses your knowledge (in this case of fashion) to fill a related need or question someone might have.

 To envision yourself as a talent agent, it works like this:

 - Movie makers = your topic of expertise, the information you want to share, and companies or brands involved.

 - Actors = the people you think are likely to be interested in your topic, or who might have questions related to your topic.

 Your role, then, is someone to facilitate connections between the two.
 If the target audience is Googling how to find the right bra size, point them to companies who you know do great bra fitting work.
 If they're searching for how to bake a gluten-free pumpkin pie, write a recipe that satisfies that need specifically.

 Maybe you're not the acting or performing type, but you can see yourself behind the camera.
-That's fine too - this metaphor is like being a performer, but you have a lot more creative control over the final product.
+That's fine too, this metaphor is like being a performer, but you have a lot more creative control over the final product.
 Blogging is a lot like directing.
 You choose what content to publish, where, when, how much, and so on.
-You can be as perfectionist or as lazy as you want, and the results reflect the amount of effort you put in.
+You can be as much of a perfectionist or as lazy as you want, and the results reflect the amount of effort you put in.